Rangi42/polishedcrystal/FEATURES.md

 * The Fairy type, with the Pink Bow as its type-enhancing item.
 * Type chart, base stats, and move attributes all updated to Gen VI.
 * Physical/Special/Status split.
+* Natures (determined from DVs since personality values don't exist in Gen II) thanks to FredrIQ.
 * Gain experience from catching Pokémon.
 * Play low-pitched cries when a player or foe Pokémon faints.
 * Money loss formula from Gen V.